tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

-# Next.js PWA with GraphQL (Apollo) and Postgres SQL boilerplate
+# Next.js serverless PWA with GraphQL (Apollo) and Postgres SQL boilerplate

 ![nextjs-pwa-graphql-sql-boilerplate demo on phone](docs/github_preview.jpg)

 _Note: this is my v3 boilerplate for React web apps.
 See also [nextjs-sql-rest-api-boilerplate](https://github.com/tomsoderlund/nextjs-sql-rest-api-boilerplate) and [nextjs-express-mongoose-crudify-boilerplate](https://github.com/tomsoderlund/nextjs-express-mongoose-crudify-boilerplate)._

 ## Why is this awesome?